ChiNonsoHenry16/AnomalyDetection-1-class-SVM-Autoencoder-PCA-t-SNE/README.md

-# Anomaly Detection using One class SVM, Autoencoder, Principal Component Analysis and PCA-t-SNE
+# Anomaly Detection using One class SVM, Autoencoder, Principal Component Analysis and t-SNE

 This project implements three anomaly detection techniques—**Isolation Forest**, **One-Class SVM**, and **Autoencoder**—on the KDDCup'99 (NSL-KDD) intrusion detection dataset.
 The models are evaluated using confusion matrices, ROC and Precision-Recall curves.
 The Autoencoder model additionally includes threshold tuning and loss visualization.